CalebChan1992/AnimeSearch/README.md

 - Search functionality
 - Top anime listings
 - Detailed anime information
+- Anime rankings, scores, popularity metrics, and member counts
 - And more!

+The application leverages these data points to provide sorting functionality, allowing users to organize anime by:
+- Rank (ascending order, with rank 1 being the best)
+- Score (descending order, with higher scores at the top)
+- Popularity (ascending order, with popularity rank 1 being the most popular)
+- Members (descending order, with higher member counts at the top)

 The UI is built with [Material-UI (MUI)](https://mui.com/), a popular React UI framework that implements Google's Material Design.
 Key features include: